Policy, trends and developments

 The federal legislature enacts all transfer pricing legislation.

 Which international transfer pricing agreements has your jurisdiction signed?

 Belgium has concluded more than 90 tax treaties, most of which contain provisions on:

 - the mutual agreement procedure.

-On July 23 1990 Belgium signed the EU Arbitration Convention (90/436/EEC) on the elimination of double taxation in terms of transfer pricing together with other EU member states, which entered into force on January 1 1995.
+On 23 July 1990 Belgium signed the EU Arbitration Convention (90/436/EEC) on the elimination of double taxation in terms of transfer pricing together with other EU member states, which entered into force on 1 January 1995.
 The EU Arbitration Convention provides mandatory relief from double taxation where the tax authorities of a contracting state unilaterally adjust the profits of a taxpayer in its state with respect to a transaction that the taxpayer entered into with a related taxpayer situated in another contracting state.
-The BTA published a circular in 2000 regarding the application of the EU Arbitration Convention.
+In 2000 the BTA published a circular regarding the application of the EU Arbitration Convention.

 Mutual agreement procedures are highly effective in Belgium and give multinational businesses comfort when establishing themselves in Belgium.
 The BTA is known for its responsiveness, willingness to cooperate and results orientation.

 To what extent does your jurisdiction follow the Organisation for Economic Cooperation and Development (OECD) Transfer Pricing Guidelines?

 Although not expressly stated in Belgian law, the OECD guidelines are generally accepted and followed by the BTA – in particular, by the special transfer pricing team and the Ruling Commission.
 In addition, the 1999 circular refers explicitly to the OECD guidelines and the 2006 circular is fully aligned with the guidelines.
 Further, it is generally accepted that the OECD guidelines are to be applied as they evolve over time.